 Tenant Security Deposit Lawyer Trenton

-The relationships between Landlord And Tenant has always been a delicate blend of business and personal.
-While on its face, it is a strictly business relationship, the exposure and often disputes between the two sides tends to create tension that effects each party on a personal level.
+The relationships between Landlord and Tenant has always been a delicate blend of business and personal.
+While on its face, it is a strictly business relationship, the exposure, and often times, disputes between the two sides tends to create tension that affects each party on a personal level.
 That being said, under the law, the Landlord-Tenant relationship is a contractual relationship governed by rules.

-While that is certainly a common issue, that is not the largest issue that tenants face when it comes to their Security Deposits.
-Often at times the landlord feels a sense of entitlement and treats the security deposit like it is their monetary property.
+While this is certainly a common issue, that is not the largest issue that tenants face when it comes to their Security Deposits.
+Often at times the landlord feels a sense of entitlement, and treats the security deposit like it is their monetary property.
 This is not the case.
-The security deposit belongs to the tenant and is due to the tenant after they leave a rental unit minus any damages or unpaid rents.
-But even then, there are steps a landlord must follow and if they fail to do so, the tenant has the right and opportunity to sue.
+The security deposit belongs to the tenant, and is due to the tenant after they leave a rental unit – minus any damages or unpaid rents.
+Even then, there are steps a landlord must follow, and if they fail to do so, the tenant has the right and opportunity to sue.

 Trenton Security Deposit Lawyer

-Under the Law, a Landlord must provide the Tenant With Their Deposit or an itemized list identifying any deductions to the security deposit within thirty (30) days from when the date when the Tenant vacates.
-They must include with this listing the remainder of the security deposit beyond actual damages.
+Under the Law, a landlord must provide the Tenant with Their Full Deposit, or else an itemized list identifying any deductions to the security deposit and any amount remaining after those deductions, within thirty (30) days from when the date when the tenant vacates.

 If the Landlord fails to provide this list and the remainder of the deposit within the prescribed 30-day time frame, then the law permits the tenant to sue for double damages and reasonable attorneys’ fees.

 Landlords want you to give up filing your claim.
-After all, bringing a law suit costs a tenant both time and money that they may not have ready to spend.
+After all, bringing a lawsuit costs a tenant both time and money that they may not have ready to spend.
 Let us help you teach them a lesson.
-If you are owed all or part of your security deposit by your landlord, the Law Offices of Greg Prosmushkin, P.C. can help.
-Call today to schedule a free consultation.
+If you are owed part or all of your security deposit by your landlord, The Law Offices of Greg Prosmushkin, P.C. can help.
+Call our Trenton office at 609-257-4976 today to schedule a free consultation.

 This content was written on behalf of Greg Prosmushkin.